-Criminal Exploitation / county lines
+Child Criminal Exploitation / county lines

-Child Criminal Exploitation (CCE) is a geographical widespread form of harm that is a typical feature of county lines criminal activity, drug networks or gangs groom and exploit children and young people to carry drugs and money from urban areas to suburban and rural areas, market and seaside towns.
+Child Criminal Exploitation (CCE) is a geographical widespread form of harm that is a typical feature of county lines criminal activity, drug networks or gangs groom and exploit children and young people to carry drugs and money from urban areas to suburban and rural areas, market, and seaside towns.
 Key to identifying potential involvement in county lines are missing episodes when the victim may have been trafficked for the transporting of drugs.

-If we have any concerns regarding CCE and gangs we will refer to guidance provided by the Home Office and Greater Manchester procedures.
-We will record the concerns and refer to The Integrated Front Door.
-Should the case not require Social Care intervention Early Help will be put in place.
+If we have any concerns regarding exploitation we will refer to guidance provided by the Home Office and Greater Manchester procedures along with Multi agency practice principles for responding to exploitation and extra familial harm.
+We will record the concerns and if we believe the threshold is met for statutory intervention refer to The Integrated Front Door.
+Should the case not require Social Care intervention Early Help will be offered.

-The Designated Safeguarding Lead (and any deputies) is aware of the National Referral Mechanism and will consider if a notification is required through Children Social Care.
+The Designated Safeguarding Lead (and any deputies) is aware of the National Referral Mechanism and will consider if a notification is required through the Integrated Front Door.
 Like other forms of abuse and exploitation, CCE can:

-- affect any child or young person (male or female) under the age of 18 years; - affect any vulnerable adult over the age of 18 years; - still be exploitation even if the activity appears consensual; - involve force and/or enticement-based methods of compliance and is often accompanied by violence or threats of violence; - be perpetrated by individuals or groups, males or females, and young people or adults; and - is typified by some form of power imbalance in favour of those perpetrating the exploitation.
+- affect any child or young person (male or female) under the age of 18 years. - affect any vulnerable adult over the age of 18 years. - still be exploitation even if the activity appears consensual. - involve force and/or enticement-based methods of compliance and is often accompanied by violence or threats of violence. - be perpetrated by individuals or groups, males or females, and young people or adults; and - is typified by some form of power imbalance in favour of those perpetrating the exploitation.